THINGS TO DO IN PHILADELPHIA

 (Behind Beury hall, on Norris)

-It is not a real French Crepe according to Dr. Borguet and our French members, but this truck is only a 30-second walk from our office and their food is great.
-Personal favorites are the Buffalo Chicken and Beef with all vegetables + honey mustard.
+It is not a real French Crepe, according to Dr. Borguet and our French members, but this truck is only a 30-second walk from our office, and their food is great.
+Some personal favorites are the Buffalo Chicken and Beef with all vegetables + honey mustard.
 Shalaka likes their seafood crepe, but Gordon hates it.
 If you need some extra sugar, Strawberry + Banana with chocolate sauce is a great idea.

 The Korean Truck